 Those who prefer a faster pace of life will be enamored with the amazing nightlife on offer.
 From the decidedly-Spanish, yet undeniably delicious Spanish cuisine on offer in the many restaurants and taverns, to the numerous bars, cafes and clubs, there is always something to do and a new experience to enjoy.

 The locals are accustomed to visitors and expatriates from abroad and the majority of them are welcoming and friendly.
 However, it is important to note that the language of the region is Catalan, not Spanish and unless you speak a little of this language you may find it extremely difficult to communicate.
 The major tourist areas (hotels, attractions, etc.) will have English-speakers, as will some banks and other services, but English is not as wide-spread as that you will find in other European capital cities and you will need to familiarize yourself with the basics.

 - A thriving city that offers sun-soaked beaches, great nightlife, cuisine and legendary art.

 - A sophisticated, cultured city that is unique in character and outlook.

 - Great year-round weather and plenty of sunshine.

-Expat Info Desk recognize that relocating to Barcelona can be like falling down a Gaudi-designed rabbit hole.
-In Spain, you need two things to settle in effectively: patience and knowledge.
-We can´t help you with the patience but we can offer all of the knowledge you will need.
+Expat Info Desk recognizes that relocating to Barcelona can be like falling down a Gaudi-designed rabbit hole.
+In this area of the world, you need two things to settle ineffectively: patience and knowledge.
+We can’t help you with being patient but we can offer all of the knowledge you will need.